Other Windsor, 6th Earl of Plymouth: Death

 Plymouth died on board his yacht, aged 44, at Deptford.
 During the night, he suffered an attack of apoplexy, and despite medical aid, died in the afternoon.
 He was buried in the family vault at St Bartholomew's Church in Tardebigge (then also called Tardebeck), Worcestershire.
 He is commemorated by an obelisk bearing his name, situated in the Lickey Hills Country Park and visible from Bromsgrove.
-His unusual forename 'Other' is traditional in the family and derives from a legendary Viking ancestor 'Otho' or 'Othere'.

 Succession

-At his death, Plymouth was succeeded in the earldom by his bachelor uncle the Hon. & Rev. Andrews Windsor (b.
-1764) who died unmarried in 1837.
-The earldom passed to the 7th Earl's youngest brother, Henry, (youngest surviving son of the 4th Earl) after which the earldom became extinct in 1843.
+At his death, Plymouth was succeeded in the earldom by his bachelor uncle, Rev. the Hon.
+Andrew Windsor (born 1764) who died unmarried in 1837.
+The earldom then passed to the 7th Earl's youngest brother, Henry (youngest surviving son of the 4th Earl), after whom the earldom became extinct in 1843.

 The 6th Earl's death without issue meant that the Windsor barony (1529) fell into abeyance between his two sisters, until it was called out of abeyance in 1855 in favour of the younger sister Lady Harriet Clive, who became Harriet Windsor-Clive and whose sons Robert and George also took the name Windsor-Clive.
-Harriet's grandson Robert Windsor-Clive, 14th Baron Windsor was created Earl of Plymouth in 1905 (third creation), and is the grandfather of the present Earl (b.
-1923).
+Harriet's grandson Robert Windsor-Clive, 14th Baron Windsor, was created Earl of Plymouth in 1905 (third creation), and is the great-grandfather of the present Earl (born 1951).
 Since the present Earl is the owner of the estates held by the 6th Earl, those might have descended by the 6th Earl's will to his younger sister Harriet and her heirs male.